 By ERIN ROLL

-Terry Demming drowned in a swimming pool at the family home on Cooper Avenue on the evening of July 4.
+Terry Demming drowned in a swimming pool at a Lorraine Avenue home on the evening of July 4.

 He is the son of former council member Kathryn Weller-Demming.
 His grandmother is Barbara Weller, a former principal in the school system.